 About African Film Festival, Inc.

-For 29 years, African Film Festival, Inc. (AFF) has bridged the divide between post-colonial Africa and the American public through the powerful medium of film and video.
+For 29 years, the African Film Festival, Inc. (AFF) has bridged the divide between post-colonial Africa and the American public through the powerful medium of film and video.
 AFF established the New York African Film Festival (NYAFF) in 1993 with Film at Lincoln Center and is presented annually by the African Film Festival, Inc. and Film at Lincoln Center, in association with the Brooklyn Academy of Music.
-AFF also produces a series of local, national and international programs throughout the year.
+AFF also produces a series of local, national, and international programs throughout the year.
 More information about AFF can be found on the web at www.africanfilmny.org.

 About Frances-Anne Solomon